mbforbes/py-pomdp/README.md

 A small tool to parse POMDP environments and policies, load them into Python objects, and provide methods for belief updates and accessing data.

-## File specifications

-### Environment (`.pomdp`)
-For the supported POMDP environment spec, see [Tony's POMDP file format description](http://cs.brown.edu/research/ai/pomdp/examples/pomdp-file-spec.html)

-I built the tool to work with the semantics described on that page, without consulting the [formal grammar](http://cs.brown.edu/research/ai/pomdp/examples/pomdp-file-grammar.html).
-If anyone uses this tool and discovers it lacks support for syntax they require, I welcome issues as well as pull requests!

-### Policy (`.policy`)

-The supported POMDP policy is a list of alpha vectors; see APPL for more info (it outputs this format), the file in this repository `examples/policy/voicemail.policy` for an example, and [Tony's Tutorials](http://cs.brown.edu/research/ai/pomdp/tutorial/index.html) to learn what's going on.

 ## Usage

 ### Loading